iHRIS/iHRIS/README.md

 ## Running iHRIS as a Docker Swarm.
 The backend and frontend are separate, iHRIS is built with the option to run as a docker swarm.

+To build the images run the script below (make sure there are no active containers using the images)

+``sh docker-build.sh``

-After cloning, run the command below which should start a swarm `ihris`.
+Then run the command below which should start ihris as a docker swarm.

 ``docker stack deploy -c ihris-stack.yml ihris``